dishsoftware/cmagneto/ReadMe.md

 The resulting URL may look like:
 `https://gitlab.com/api/v4/projects/67161006/packages/generic/enowsw/contacts/v1.0.0/Debian12AMD/UnixMakefiles_GCC/EnowContacts-1.0.0.deb`.

-CI pipeline is not triggered, if "main" branch is not involved.
-To run CI pipeline for other branch, commit to the branch anything with a message, starting with `RUN_CI_PIPELINE`.
+CI pipeline is triggered, if "main" branch is involved or tag is pushed.
+To run the GitLab CI pipeline for other branch, push a commit to the branch with a message, ending with `RUN_CI_PIPELINE`.